-Jordan, Theses on Worship.
-Leithart, Theopolitan Liturgy; Theopolitan Mission.
-Meyers, The Lord's Service.
-Schmemann, For the Life of the World.
+Jordan, "Theses on Worship."
+Leithart, Theopolitan Liturgy Ahern, "Theses on Church Music and Economics" Schmemann, For the Life of the World.

 Pesher Group.

 Students will select one or more of the following to read (reading list may vary):

 Monique Ingalls, Singing the Congregation: How Contemporary Worship Music Forms Evangelical Community.
 Andrew Hicks, Composing the World.
 Jarrod Richey, Bach to the Future.
 Begbie and Guthrie, Resonant Witness.